THE LITTORAL IN MONTENEGRO

 The most important of the exhibits are surely those from Greek and Roman eras such their jewelry, poetry, extraordinary well-preserved flasks of all types, and a coin collection.

 STEFAN MITROV LJUBIŠA MEMORIAL HOME

-During the digging of the foundations of “Avala”, Budva’s firs hotel, in 1938 the workers came across a foundation of a Roman necropolis.
-Later excavations showed that it lay above the Illyrian-Grrek one, while the oldest layer is a burial from the Neolithic.
-The best preserved tombstones found here and large Roman mosaic can been seen in the green area between hotels “Avala” and “Mogren” facing the Land Gate.
+During the digging of the foundations of “Avala”, Budva’s first hotel, in 1938 the workers came across a foundation of a Roman necropolis.
+Later excavations showed that it lay above the Illyrian-Greek one, while the oldest layer is a burial from the Neolithic.
+The best-preserved tombstones found here and a large Roman mosaic can be seen in the green area between hotels “Avala” and “Mogren” facing the Land Gate.

 Podmaine has two churches.
 The large one standing in the middle of its stone-paved courtyard was built in the mid 18th century by metropolitans Sava and Vasilije.
 It is built in rows of white and reddish stone and has a large cupola with small windows.
-Its west face has richly decorated portal while above it stands a nice rose window.
+Its west face has a richly decorated portal while above it stands a nice rose window.
 The interior is decorated with new fresco paintings.
-The older church is actually a small underground chapel beneath the monk’s dwellings and was constructed at the time of monastery’s renewal in 1630.
+The older church is actually a small underground chapel beneath the monk’s dwellings and was constructed at the time of the monastery’s renewal in 1630.
 Inside it one can see quite damaged frescos from the period of its construction.
 On the other side of the dwellings is a large terrace with a view of the fields of Budva, built on the level with the monastery’ walls.
-On the west side there is small tower and stone well decorated with reliefs of a two headed eagle, a lion and a cherubim’s head.
+On the west side, there is a small tower and stone well decorated with reliefs of a two-headed eagle, a lion, and a cherubim’s head.

 SVETI NIKOLA ISLE